kyletimmermans/nypd-twitter-tool/README.md

 This tool collects reported incidents from the [NYPD API](https://data.cityofnewyork.us/resource/fjn5-bxwg.json) which is an API that returns NYPD reported incidents into a json format.
 The tool then connects to a developer twitter account and tweets the incidents that were reported that day into a small report format.
-See [@fordhamcyberpa1](https://twitter.com/fordhamcyberpa1) on Twitter or the link below to see the final product!
+See [@fordhamcyberpa1](https://twitter.com/fordhamcyberpa1) on Twitter for the final product!

-<div align="center">ec2-54-86-91-79.compute-1.amazonaws.com</div>

 </br>